FYCodeLab/FYCodeLab/README.md

 # 🚀 Welcome to FYCodeLab!
-Your go-to place for beginner-friendly programming and data science courses.
+Your go-to place for beginner-friendly and biologist-friendly programming and data science courses.

 For now, we have **Coding-Intro**, but more courses are on the way!
 Stay tuned for exciting learning opportunities.